Prier/mes-server/README.md

 ## Info for clients

 The first thing a client needs to know is the ip-address of the server.
 This is defined at the beginning of the client files.
-For testing you can have the server and client running on the same computer, in which case the ip will already fit; otherwise always remember to change it.
+For testing you can have the server and client running on the same computer.

 Secondly, they need to understand commands properly and know when and which status messages to send.
-The current client files pretend to do the work the server asks of them, and are examples of how the communication works.
+The current client files pretend to do the work the server asks of them.
+The ROS node clients from the rsd\_mes\_client repository should be used for the actual project.

 So: The client connects to the server, and then periodically sends a status message via a XML-RPC call.
 This means they will get a response back with a command, which will tell them what to do.
 How this works in detail for each platform is detailed below.